 In his last interview with Employland, 27-year-old Shyam M. Ramaprasad from Mysore, India, who is currently pursuing a Master’s degree in Global Logistics and Supply Chain Management at the Kühne Logistics University (KLU) in Hamburg, shared his experience of preparing for studying in Germany.
-In this interview, he provides information about finding housing in Germany.
 In this post: How to find a place to live in Germany.

 Employland: Shyam, after receiving confirmation about admission to university, the next step for someone planning to study in Germany would be to find a place to live, right?
 Where and how do you live?

 Shyam Ramaprasad: I live in a “Studentenwohnheim”, a student dorm, which has individual rooms and a shared kitchen, along with other basic utilities and amenities.
 Living in a student dorm has many advantages, including lower rent, exclusion from the payment for utilities such as water, heating and electricity (depending on the establishment), and the company of the students with whom you get to share the dorm.
 I now have friends from so many countries just by living in a student dorm!
 Some student housing also offer libraries and gyms.

 It is, however, not always easy to get a room in a student dorm and there may be long waiting lists.
 I was lucky.

 The entire process was handled by the student services team at the KLU who sent out a mail to prospective students who would be arriving in Hamburg about two to three months in advance of their studies.
 I immediately replied to the email to which I was provided with an application form.
 I took a print out of the form, filled it out, scanned it and emailed it back to the student services team and was assured the dorm, the move-in date and other details such as the address, etc. in the weeks that followed.
 All this happened around two months before I even moved to Hamburg.

 It is also possible to live in a shared apartment, which requires you to negotiate with private landlords